Muhammad1Shahmir/7COM1079-winequality/README.md

 White Wine Quality Analysis: Alcohol vs Quality

 Overview

-This project conducts a comprehensive statistical analysis to determine whether **alcohol content** is a statistically significant predictor of **wine quality** in the *White Wine Quality* dataset.
-The dataset contains 12 chemical and sensory attributes for nearly 5,000 white wine samples, and the primary goal is to explore whether higher alcohol levels are associated with higher-quality ratings.
+This project takes a clear and organized look at how alcohol content affects the quality of white wine.
+Using the White **Wine Quality dataset, which includes nearly 5,000 samples, we examine 12 different chemical and sensory features such as acidity, sugar levels, density, pH, and alcohol percentage.
+The main goal of the study is to find out whether wines with higher alcohol content tend to receive higher quality ratings.
+To answer this, we use statistical methods such as correlation analysis and regression modeling.
+These techniques help us determine whether the relationship between alcohol and quality is statistically significant—in other words, whether the pattern we observe is real and not just due to random chance.
+By analyzing the data, we aim to understand how strongly alcohol influences quality and whether it stands out as an important factor compared to the other chemical properties in the dataset.

 Research Question